LassoSoft/LassoGuide/lasso_guide_source/getstart/index_getstart.rst

    HTML, and that Lasso has been :ref:`installed and set up
    <lasso-server-guide-index>` correctly on the machine you are working with.

-.. container:: col two first
+.. container:: col eight first

    .. only:: html